NEW: "The problem still is there. The problem is in Washington, D.C.," says Murrieta mayor

 Long spoke to CNN’s “Anderson Cooper 360” later Wednesday.

 “It’s not against the immigrants,” he said.
 “They’re trying to leave a less desirable place and come to the greatest nation in the world.
 We can’t blame them for that. … No one’s protesting that.
 What we’re protesting is the product of a broken system that finally reached the doorstep of our community.”

 Long said that neither side in the national debate is coming up with a solution: “The problem still is there.
 The problem is in Washington, D.C.”

-The local controversy was to continue with a town hall meeting scheduled for 6:30 p.m PT Wednesday.
-The U.S. government is scheduled to send another group of undocumented immigrants to Murrieta for processing on Friday, the union official for Border Patrol agents said.
+The U.S. government is scheduled to send another group of undocumented immigrants to Murrieta for processing on Friday, a union official for Border Patrol agents said.
 Hadden also said he was told to expect 140 immigrants every 72 hours, with the next group scheduled to arrive on Friday, the Fourth of July.

 Chief Hadden also said he was told to expect 140 immigrants every 72 hours, with the next group scheduled to arrive on Friday, the Fourth of July.

 Earlier Wednesday, immigration rights advocates denounced the protesters.

 “It is deplorable that people espousing anti-immigrant hate language created unnecessary tension and fear for immigrant mothers and their children,” Pedro Rios, a community representative of the San Diego Immigrant Rights Consortium, said in a statement.
 “Even more concerning is that elected officials in the City of Murrieta instigated this tension.
 Mothers and their children on these buses have suffered through enough trauma.”